Fraud Detection ML Scores

 Data contract description

-This data contract enforces schema stability, a strict 1-hour freshness SLA based on scored_at, and required identifiers and model metadata to ensure trustworthy fraud scoring outputs.
-It prevents future-dated scores, blocks duplicate scores per transaction and model, validates fraud_score ranges and prediction label values, and enforces consistency between fraud_score and prediction_label thresholds.
-It also applies controlled formats for transaction IDs, semantic model versions, and feature hashes.
-Together, these checks reduce the risk of stale or malformed model outputs driving incorrect fraud actions, improve traceability across model versions, and protect downstream fraud monitoring, alerting, and reporting.
+This data contract enforces schema stability, a strict 1-hour freshness SLA on scored_at, and required identifiers and model metadata to ensure trustworthy fraud scoring outputs.
+It blocks future-dated scores, validates fraud_score within the [0, 1] range, prevents duplicate scores per transaction_id and model_id, and enforces alignment between fraud_score thresholds and prediction_label values.
+It also applies controlled formats for UUIDs, semantic versions, and SHA-256 feature hashes to support traceability across model versions.

 fraud_scores_data_contract.yaml